UO-CS210/enrollment/docs/HOWTO.md

 We have applied some basic programming techniques in summarizing structured data:

 - We used the comma-separated-values (CSV) format, a data exchange format that can produced by spreadsheets and many other applications.
 We read CSV files using Python's `csv` module.

 - We represented tabular data in multiple forms, including dictionaries (type `dict`) and lists
   (type `list`) of strings and of tuples (type `tuple`).

 - We summarized data by counting occurrences of distinct values.
   This is a variation on the fundamental _accumulator pattern_, which you will use often in many different ways.

 - We used a _destructuring assignment_ to extract elements from tuples, and used destructuring in a `for`loop to loop through keys and values together (`for count, code in by_count:`).

 - We sorted a list of tuples to put the output in the right order.

 In addition, we continued to build skills in constructing and using functions.
 In particular:

 -  We wrote the functions for this application in a sufficiently general way that they could be used to summarize other tabular data.
 For example, if we chose to count enrollment by class standing rather than major, only the `main` function would need to change.

 - We built test cases for functions that use external data by providing additional small data sources just for testing.

 - You were asked to come up with the header as well as the body for `items_v_k`, to build skill in creating clear function interfaces including test cases.

+## Challenge yourself

+If you would like to explore further after finishing the project, consider testing the extent to which we have really succeeded in making our functions _general_.
+How hard would it be to make this program summarize counts by class standing instead of major?
+What if you wanted to apply the program to different data files?
+How might you improve the program to make it more useful for analyzing enrollment in other classes?